kamephis/arduino-uno-examples/README.md

 3. 5 Minute Timer
 This is a more advanced example displaying a 5 minute timer which can be reset by pressing the reset button.

+4. Switch
+In this example we are using a swtich to turn on a LED.